 Experiencing anxiety from time to time is a normal reaction to the stress that we all face throughout our lives.
 However, for some individuals this worry and fear can quickly become excessive and overwhelming.
 Anxiety can affect how we feel, behave, and can even lead to the development of physical symptoms.
 For those with anxiety disorders the extensive worrying can become so distressing that they find themselves incapable of managing on a daily basis.
 Some individuals have generalized anxiety disorder in which they have long-lasting anxiety and worry about nonspecific life events, objects, and situations.
 Others may have a more specific type of anxiety where they have an irrational fear about a specific object or have a fear of being out in public places.
 All anxiety disorders can severely affect the ability for anyone to lead a normal life.

-At Vantage Point, we are dedicated to treating children, adolescents, men, women, and older adults who are struggling with a variety of mental health and substance abuse disorders.
+At Vantage Point, located in Fayetteville, we are dedicated to treating children, adolescents, men, women, and older adults at our center who are struggling with a variety of mental health and substance abuse disorders.
 No matter which type of anxiety disorder you are struggling with our experienced staff can help you to get your symptoms under control so that you can lead a happier life.
 Together we can work to provide you with a brighter future.

 Helping a Loved One or Family Member Get Treatment